WarrenLata/Python_Lab/README.md

 next:`cd Python_Lab`
 and run the command `docker-compose up -d`

+the model and the encoders are in the modeldata folder

 This command will build the application and after the build is done you can access the api in http://localhost:8002/ on your machine.

 Don't hesitate to write me at latawarren@gmail.com if you have any remark of suggestion on this work.